Djobleezy/llama3-gui/README.md

 3. Open `http://localhost:8501` in your browser and upload a PDF, DOCX, TXT or PPTX file.
 If you upload a PDF that is password protected, supply the password when prompted.
 4. Use the chat box at the bottom to ask questions about the document.
 Messages appear in a chat-style layout and the sidebar lets you reset or clear history.

-The app keeps a simple history of your questions and answers for the current session.
+The app now maintains context between questions using a conversational retrieval chain with memory.
 The sidebar provides buttons to start a fresh chat or clear the existing conversation.

 ## Development